functionalscript/functionalscript/doc/vm-rearchitecture.md

 |      |bigint+       | 08|BigUInt                |
 |      |bigint-       | 09|BigUInt                |

 We will add new tags for FunctionalScript byte code in the future as they are not needed for Stage 1.

+This design ensures that the byte code remains portable and does not rely on a specific VM implementation, allowing flexibility in integrating with other environments, including content-addressable implementation of FunctionalScript.